shreevatsa/nmisra-arapv/README.md

 See [this post](https://groups.google.com/d/msg/bvparishat/912ZbFtk7ys/AsGaGz05BQAJ) for the announcement about releasing these files.

 See [steps.txt](steps.txt) for instructions on how to compile the file.

+See the ["notes" branch of this repo](https://github.com/shreevatsa/nmisra-arapv/tree/notes) for my (personal, possibly idiosyncratic) reorganization and comments/notes about these TeX sources.